“GATHER TOGETHER THE LITTLE ONES”

 Why this Blog?

-The ultimate purpose of this blog is to encourage souls to abandon themselves without reserve to Merciful Love.
+The ultimate purpose of this blog, quite simply, is to encourage souls to abandon themselves without reserve to Merciful Love.
 To that end, St. Therese and a number of other “little souls” have been chosen as the patrons of this blog.
 Follow their “little way,” which is “all confidence and love” (St. Therese) – “the confidence that expects everything and receives everything” (Our Lord to Mother Marie Madeleine Ponnet).
 Imitate their littleness and “depend on Love for everything as a little babe depends on its mother” (Jesus to Sr. Benigna Consolata).
 They are sure guides.
 Seek their intercession.
 Immerse yourself in their writings (some of which can be found on ‘Littlest Souls’).

 “In spiritual childhood,” declared Pope Benedict XV (d.
 1922), “is the secret of sanctity for all the faithful of the Catholic World – there is a call to all the faithful of every nation, no matter what their age, sex, or state of life, to enter wholeheartedly into the little way which led Sister Therese to the summit of heroic virtue.”
 ‘Amen I say to you, unless you be converted, and become as little children, you shall not enter into the kingdom of Heaven’ (Mt.
 18:3).
 “Give up your own will,” said Our Lady to St. Bridget of Sweden, “if you want to be little.”

 “I want you to be very little,

 because when you are little, I carry you close to My Heart.”